inimah/Document-vector-similarity/README.md

 We use the following data sets in this study:

+Basically these data sets need to include challenges in learning unstructured data, such as:
+- Negation issue (mostly found in sentiment analysis)
+- Word morphological issue (e.g. mouse vs. mice)
+-

 1. Toy (syntetic) data sets

    Text documents (total 24 docs) are purposefully generated for investigating common IR-similarity distance problems.
 Each document consists of a single sentence that either has "dog", "cat", or "mouse" words.
 The purpose of this toy data sets is for analysing how word-embeddings approach(es) will perform on finding the similarity in this small set of unlabelled data that can be easily evaluated (by human feedback).